 The 2022 AML introduces a new article stipulating that persons committing antitrust infringements may be held criminally accountable, if the infringement constitutes a crime.
 Previously, the potential to constitute a criminal offence was only connected with obstruction of antitrust investigations.
-Some commentators consider that this new standalone article leaves room for the criminalisation of anticompetitive conducts, not just obstruction of antitrust investigations.
+Some commentators consider that this new standalone article leaves room for the criminalisation of antitrust investigations.